rstropek/docfx-intro-demo/docs/CalculatorDocumentation/articles/readme.md

 ## Getting Started

+> If you do not want to create the demo solution manually, you can copy the [*src* folder from GitHub](https://github.com/rstropek/docfx-intro-demo/tree/master/src).

 First of all we set up 3 simple .NET Core projects to generate documentation from.
+In your project's root folder, create a *src* folder.
+Put the following three projects into this *src* folder.

 Open Visual Studio and create a new .NET Core-Web application and select API.
 Next create a new .NET core-class library within your solution and add the following code.
 This is the small business logic in our example.

 [!code-csharp[SimpleDivision](../../../src/CalculatorLibrary/Calculator.cs)]

-In the Web Application change the Controller's code with the following one.
+In the Web Application replace the Controller's code with the following one.
 The Web API Controller is just responsible for calling a method that's in our business logic and return the result.
 Nothing special.

 [!code-csharp[CalculatorController](../../../src/Calculator/Controllers/CalculatorController.cs)]